Skip to main content

 Public health is a new field of study at the undergraduate level.
 In the past, colleges and universities throughout the country only offered graduate degrees in public health.
 Now, WVU students can start a career in public health after earning a bachelor’s degree.

-Students who enroll in the BS in Public Health program are individuals who want to make a difference in their communities and improve the health and well-being of the people around them.
+Students who enroll in the BS in Public Health Sciences program are individuals who want to make a difference in their communities and improve the health and well-being of the people around them.

-Public Health program highlights:
+Public Health Sciences program highlights:

 At a Glance